RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 \begin{remark} Another approach to solve the issues is using the occupancy function in Equation \eqref{eq:OccFunc} as the implicit representation for the data and the template shape.
-Earlier works using occupancy functions as implicit representations are Mescheder et al. \cite{mescheder2019occupancy} and Niemeyer et al. \cite{niemeyer2019occupancy}.
+Earlier works using occupancy functions as implicit representations are Mescheder et al.\ \cite{mescheder2019occupancy} and Niemeyer et al.\ \cite{niemeyer2019occupancy}.
 The reason occupancy functions solve the issues is that we only match points inside (outside) shape $\mathcal{S}_0$ to points inside (outside) shape $\mathcal{S}_1$ and do not take into account information like the SDF value.
 As the occupancy function and the occupancy values resemble probabilities, we can use the binary cross entropy loss as data fidelity term $\mathcal{D}$ in optimization problem \eqref{eq:NN_optimization_problem} \cite{mescheder2019occupancy, niemeyer2019occupancy}.
 However, as shown in Appendix \ref{app:occnet_vs_IGR}, our strategy that uses point clouds as data representation allows for higher-quality reconstructions.
-Consequently, we use the point cloud data representation instead of the occupancy value data representation.
-Another reason for using point cloud data is related to the shape representation used by diffeomorphic registration methods.
-Specifically, these methods use either (i) meshes and point clouds or (ii) occupancy functions/segmentation masks.
-Our approach can deal with both data types as (i) our method deals with point cloud data via an image-based technique, and (ii) we can deal with segmentation masks via occupancy functions.
-We are showcasing the point cloud approach as, to the best of our knowledge, it is the first approach for dealing with point clouds using image-based representations. \end{remark}
+This result further motivates the use of the point cloud representation. \end{remark} \begin{remark} Although we specialize our model to point cloud and mesh data representing shapes, our model can easily be extended to images that do not necessarily represent shapes.
+Specifically, in Equation \eqref{eq:NN_optimization_problem}, we can choose $\mathcal{D}(I_1, I_2)$ as any data fitting attachment for images and use $\mathcal{T}_\theta = f_\theta$ with $\phi \cdot \mathcal{T}_\theta = \mathcal{T}_\theta \circ \phi^{-1}$. \end{remark}